Academics

 Students who are not legal residents of California (out-of-state and international students) pay a non-resident tuition fee each term.
 U.S. citizens and permanent residents may be eligible to become California residents after their first year at UCLA Architecture and Urban Design.
 You can learn more information about California residency from the UCLA Registrar’s Office UC Residency Guidelines.

-For information on estimated cost of living and other expenses visit the UCLA Financial Aid Office website.
+For information on estimated cost of attendance and other expenses visit the UCLA Financial Aid Office website.

 Financial Aid